What is online screening and how can employers use it to find the right candidate?

 Recruitment in the past

 In the olden days which were not that long ago, employers checked who they were recruiting largely by references from former employers and sometimes personal ones from people like priests or people with a strong professional standing in the community.
+Nowadays, screening is a lot more thorough.
+For example, most companies now go through a drug testing process (check out the drug testing in Massachusetts laws here) before a candidate is even considered.

 Online presence screening